Framstag/libosmscout/webpage/content/documentation/stylesheet.md

 joinCap      |Cap          |Cap in case where lines join. endCap       |Cap          |Cap in the case where the lines ends without joining another line. priority     |Int          |Drawing priority in relation to other slots/pathes of the same object.
-Smaller values are drawn first.
+Smaller values are drawn first. offsetRel    |OffsetRel    |Position the way offset is relative to

 If `displayWidth` and `width` are both set, the resulting pixel values will be added.